-This programme's focus is on the outsourcing of research by SMEs to specialised 'RTD performers' (research service providers i.e. universities, research centres, other research performing companies etc.) but can also include outsourcing by research performing SMEs who need to complement their core research activities.
+The Capacities programme for SMEs aims at enhancing the research and innovation capacities of European SMEs which have little or no research capacities themselves and want to outsource research to specialised "RTD performers" (research service providers) but can also include research performing SMEs who need to complement their core research activities.
 Two types of measures - 'Research for SMEs' and 'Research for SME Associations' - constitute the core activities of the programme.

-The aim is that the participating SMEs become more competitive and their capacity to collaborate with the 'research community' is enhanced, forging closer industry / academia links.
-A strong emphasis is therefore placed on the economic impact of the results achieved in the project on the SMEs themselves.
-The economic 'benefit for the SMEs' is crucial in such projects.
+The aim is that the participating SMEs become more competitive and their capacity to collaborate with the 'research community' is enhanced, addressing in such a way the ERA objective of bringing industry closer to research and academia.